vikramsamak/EasyMathsAPI/README.md

 # EasyMathsAPI Website

-A simple website made with nodejs and bootstrap.
+A simple website made with nodejs and bootstrap to demonstrate how API works.

 ## Documentation